EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 **Audit techniques** can be applied to evaluate the proposed suppression pattern to see if it provides the required protection.

 An example of cell suppression: Table without disclosures.<br />
-Table containing information about employees by company and education level
+Table containing information about employees by company and education level.

 slide 30/98 2